 If a colour combination is devoid of colour such as black, white and grey it is known as an achromatic combination.

 Optical mixture colour combinations are based on the perception of a single colour that occurs when two or more colours are juxtaposed.
-The perceived colour is that which would result from a mix of the colours.
+The perceived colour is that which would result from a mix of the colours from a distance.
 The colours mix optically, so they retain their intensity.
 The third colour, the one that is perceived from the combination, is called a resultant colour.

 Coloutral combinations combine both colour and neutral tones.
 Like any combination they can create either harmony or discord.